-DIY Extension Cord Holder (Easy & Cheap!)
+DIY Extension Cord Holder (Easy & Cheap)

 Hand holding a DIY extension cord holder